simsamelie/simsamelie.github.io/_posts/2025-09-17-random_forests.md

 ## Random Forest

 Now, we can use these decision trees to create a random forest!
-Again, we will use a sklearn class- ```RandomForestRegressor```.
+Again, we will use an sklearn class- ```RandomForestRegressor```.

         def rf(xs,y,n_estimators=40, max_features= 0.5, min_samples_leaf=5, **kwargs):
           return RandomForestRegressor(n_jobs=-1,n_estimators=n_estimators, min_samples_leaf=min_samples_leaf,oob_score=True).fit(xs,y)

 To begin, we will use 40 trees (```n_estimators```) and a minimum of 5 samples per leaf.
 The arguement ```n_jobs``` is set to $-1$ so that the trees will be created in unison.
 Without any modifications, our first random forest performs much better than one decision tree- obviously, as expected.
 We get a training error of $0.938$ and a validation error of $0.146$.

-An alternative way we can calculate the validation error is by utilizing the functions of our bagging technique.
-Each tree selects a random subset of the total data to use for training, meaning there is a small subset of data that the tree never sees- also known as a validation set!
+An alternative way we can calculate this error is by utilizing the structure of our bagging technique.
+Each tree selects a random subset of the total data to use for training, meaning that for each tree there is a unique subset of data that it never sees- also known as a validation set!
 We can calculate the error of each tree on its own personalised validation set and compute the average to get what is called our _out-of-bag error_. sklearn provides an easy function to calculate this.

     def oob(model,y):
       return rmse(model.oob_prediction_,y) #the model is fit to the data, thus we can simply call 'oob_prediction' to use our personalised valid. sets